SKIP TO PAGE CONTENT

 2. Sprintax OPT/CPT Tax Webinars:

-Important note: The staff at OIA are not trained in taxation, and therefore cannot answer specific tax questions or help you prepare your tax forms.
+Important note: The staff at International Affairs are not trained in taxation, and therefore cannot answer specific tax questions or help you prepare your tax forms.
 Ultimately, it is your responsibility to meet your tax obligations and do so accurately.
-The above information is not a legal advice it is information provided to you.
+The above information is not legal advice; it is information provided to you.
 U.S. tax laws can be complex and confusing.
-Laws that apply to international students are not the same as those that apply to U.S. citizens.
+Laws that apply to international students are different from those that apply to U.S. citizens.